Neetre/ubiquitous-waffle-library/README.md

     The `--help` flag displays available command-line arguments.

-### GUI:
+### GUI

-Double click on the *start files* for your OS, and it should open the 'web app' automatically after setting up the environment, like I wrote in the **Requirements** area.
+Double click on the *start files* for your OS, and it should start the website automatically after setting up the environment, like I wrote in the **Requirements** area.

 At some point it will ask you 'LAN IP? (y/n):', if you say 'y' then you will load your page on a IP address that is visible from other devices in your LAN network.
 With 'n' you will run it locally, no access from outside your computer.